OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

   Links should expire after they are used, otherwise they provide a persistent backdoor for the account.

-- Does the link expire?
+- Does the link expire if it remains unused?

   Links should be time limited.
 Exactly how long is appropriate will depend on the site, but it should rarely be more than an hour.

-- Is token sufficiently long and random?
+- Is the token sufficiently long and random?

   The security of the process is entirely reliant on an attacker not being able to guess or brute-force a token.
 As such the tokens should be generated with a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG), and should be sufficiently long to effectively impossible to guess (at least 128 bits / 32 hex characters).

-  Tokens should never be generated based on known values (such as doing something like `md5($email)`), or a GUIDs (as they may use insecure PRNG functions, or may not even be random depending on the type).
+  Tokens should never be generated based on known values, such as by taking the MD5 hash of the user's email with `md5($email)`, or using GUIDs which may use insecure PRNG functions, or may not even be random depending on the type.

   An alternative approach to random tokens is to use a cryptographically signed token such as a JWT.
 In this case, the usual JWT checks should be carried out (is the signature verified, can the "nONe" algorithm be used, can the HMAC key be brute-forced, etc).
 See the [Testing for APIs](../../../Testing_for_APIs.md) guide for further information.